UW-GDA/The-Big-One-Ground-Shaking-and-Landslides-Coming-to-a-Neighborhood-Near-You/README.md

 1. Download and obtain the five rasters needed to compute the probability of landslides
    - If the raster is not available convert the feature or shapefile to a raster
 2. Load each of the 5 rasters into python
-3. Project each of the rasters into the desired crs (e.g., if CSZ EQ then UTM Zone 10N)
+3. Use gdalwarp to project, trim, and resample each of the input rasters
-4. Compute the probability of landslide raster from the five input rasters and model coefficients over the extent of the input ground motion raster in python
+4. Compute the probability of landslide raster from the five input rasters and model coefficients in python
 5. Create subplots of each input raster and the computed probability of landslide raster in python
 6. Compute the landslide susceptibility by rerunning the model with a constant PGV input
-7. Study the impacts of the probability of landslides to a given earthquake event and the landslide susceptibility to answer project objectives
+7. Study the impacts of the probability of landslides to a given earthquake event and the pseudo landslide susceptibility to answer project objectives

 ## Expected Outcomes
 1. Identification of areas of high and low probability of landslide for a given earthquake event
+2. Calculation of areal coverage of landsliding expected in a given grid cell
-2. Creation of a landslide susceptibility map of the PNW
+3. Creation of a pseudo landslide susceptibility map of the NW portion of Washington State
-3. Identification of major road networks that are most likely to be impacted by landslides
+4. Demonstrated model applicability for use in emergency response scenarios

 ## Conclusions, Results and Lessons Learned
 The Nowicki et al. (2018) model rapidly produces a probability of landslide map following an earthquake event.
 The model is useful for identifying areas of high and low probability of landslide for a given earthquake event, but values within any specific pixel should not be considered accurate.
 The model can also be used to help aid agencies evaluate response strategies and be used for loss estimation following earthquake events.
 The limitations of the model are that it uses geospatial information to determine landslide probability and does not realize the benefits of using actual geotechnical data.
 However, global geospatial parameters allow the model to be used anywhere in the world (not limited to the areas where geotechnical information is available).